 Patients should receive follow-up care every 3 months.

 Genetic counseling and antenatal diagnosis should be considered by amniocentesis or chorionic villi sampling.

-Less than 40% of patients survive beyond age 20 years.
-Death often occurs due to metastatic spread of malignancies.
+Less than 40% of patients survive beyond the age of 20 years.
+Death often occurs due to the metastatic spread of malignancies.
 Metastatic malignant melanoma and squamous cell carcinoma are the most common causes.

-Those with the milder disease usually live till middle age.
+Those with milder disease usually live till middle age.